rajayonin/dotfiles/vim_cheatsheet.md

 Macros are series of inputs that can be recorded and redone.
 - `q[macro]` - **start macro**
-Starts recording a new _macro_.
+Start recording a new macro named _macro_.
     - `q` - **stop macro**
-    Stops recording the current macro.
+    Stop recording the current macro.
 - `@[macro]` - **run macro**
-Runs _macro_.
+Run _macro_.
     - `@@` - **rerun macro**
     Rerun last macro.

 # rajayonin-specific
-These are some extra actions/commands I use, and must be included in the .vimrc config file.
+These are some extra actions/commands I use.
+To use them, they must be included in the .vimrc config file.
-To check my file, click [here](github.com/rajayonin/rc/blob/main/.vimrc).
+To check my config file, click [here](.vimrc).

 - `Alt`+`j`, `Alt`+`k` - **move line up/down**
 Moves current line up/down.